CalmhostAcct/FOSSKiosk/README.md

 # FOSSKiosk
-Open source kiosk software made perfect (In Development)
+FOSSKiosk is a Python application designed for kiosks, which is open source made in 2024